CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

 # Exercise 5: Setup FsLogix

 The Windows Virtual Desktop service recommends FSLogix profile containers as a user profile solution.
 FSLogix is designed to roam profiles in remote computing environments, such as Windows Virtual Desktop.
 It stores a complete user profile in a single container.
-At sign in, this container is dynamically attached to the computing environment using natively supported Virtual Hard Disk (VHD) and Hyper-V Virtual Hard disk (VHDX).
+At sign-in, this container is dynamically attached to the computing environment using natively supported Virtual Hard Disk (VHD) and Hyper-V Virtual Hard disk (VHDX).
 The user profile is immediately available and appears in the system exactly like a native user profile.
 This article describes how FSLogix profile containers used with Azure Files function in Windows Virtual Desktop.

 ### **Task 1: Create Storage account and file share**

-In the following task we will be creating a storage account with a file share which will be used to store user profiles for FSlogix.
+In the following task, we will be creating a storage account with a file share which will be used to store user profiles for FSlogix.

 1. In your Azure portal search for *storage* and select **storage account** from the suggestions.